alexhkurz/coronavirus-in-R/README.md

 Ideally, these notes will turn into a first  introduction to programming for high-school students with no previous experience.
 But I will assume that students can install programs, download files and open them in applications.

 The motivation to learn about data anlysis now comes from the coronavirus crisis.
 One can read a lot of analyses.
 So why not making your own?

+An example of what can be done if you are good at enough at is [How To Tell If We're Beating COVID-19](https://www.youtube.com/watch?v=54XLXg4fYsc).

 And it is more interesting to have a project right from the start, rather than to work through long tutorials and textbooks first.
 Each lesson below is a lesson we set ourselves.